 An IC train from Lisbon takes approximately 3 1/2 hours, a regional train an hour more.

 We highly recommend a detailed and recent map of Portugal if you're driving (not including Spain, as that makes the map less detailed overall).
 The influx of EU money has created a seemingly unending boom in road construction and re-routing.

 Almond, apple, pear, cherry, orange, and fig blossoms are particularly striking in February.
 Summer is pleasant, with maritime winds moderating the climate.
 Porto has mild weather with little possibility of rain in the summer season, although more rain falls there than in Lisbon during the winter months.

 Porto is a great place to sample Portuguese cuisine, from the famous, gut-busting "Francesinha" sandwich (ham, cheese sausage, roast beef...) to the Michelin-starred restaurant at The Yeatman overseen by chef Ricardo Costa, who puts his own spin on traditional Portuguese dishes.

-We enjoyed the "tasting world" of Foz Velha on a recent trip.
+We enjoyed the "tasting world" of Foz Velha.
 Chef Marco Gomes wowed us with small plates of exquisite food, never veering too far from tradition despite the food being entirely modern, fresh, and exciting to view and to eat.

 Where to Stay in Porto